The go-to architecture

 Why SSE instead of WebSockets (for this shape)?
 For server-originated push of text events, SSE is simple: HTTP semantics, works through many proxies, reconnect story is standardized.
 WebSockets are heavier when you do not need a full duplex binary pipe; Stario’s docs and examples lean on SSE plus HTTP actions first.

-Optional transport detail: on HTTP/2 or HTTP/3, multiplexing means many requests and streams share one connection; header compression (HPACK, QPACK) and reuse of that connection make additional short requests—actions alongside /subscribe—cheap and straightforward.
+Optional transport detail: Stario’s server speaks HTTP/1.1.
+When the browser or a reverse proxy uses HTTP/2 or HTTP/3 to the origin, multiplexing means many requests and streams share one connection; header compression (HPACK, QPACK) and reuse of that connection make additional short requests—actions alongside /subscribe—cheap and straightforward.
 You still model actions as normal HTTP; you do not need a second transport just to avoid “too many round trips” when the browser already has an efficient connection to the origin.

 Each event is often an HTML patch (or a small script or signal patch).
 The client does not reload the whole page; Datastar applies the payload to the live DOM.